khaldoun-xyz/standard/README.md

 ## Technology skills

+Everyone is hyped up about AI.
+While AI might change many things, there are still going to be many things that won't change much.
+Many people seem to believe that because of AI, the skill to develop highly scalable software will lose its value.
+We don't believe that.
+Twenty years ago, a technologist with deep knowledge of how to use the terminal or how to write elegant code was much more productive than the rest.
+The same is true today.
+Why would that be different in twenty years?
+AI will disproportionally benefit those with the proper foundations.
+Let the cool kids focus on AI, while you focus on the fundamentals.
+(Eventually, AI is part of that journey.)

-Below you can see a list of technologies that we apply on a daily basis.
+Below you can see a list of foundational technologies that we apply on a daily basis.
 While you won't use all of these tools right away, it is generally useful if you familiarise yourself with our tech stack.